scriniariii/Planetas/README.md

 This project is a space simulator developed in C++ using the Raylib library.
 The goal is to create a realistic representation of the solar system and space in general, where users can explore different planets and understand their dynamics in a 3D environment.

 # Art
-The solar space simulator will adopt a low-poly artistic style, characterized by simplified and geometric 3D models.
+The space simulator will adopt a low-poly artistic style, characterized by simplified and geometric 3D models.
 This approach is not only aesthetically appealing but also provides several advantages.
 I lack the resources for realistic art and my PC's processing power is really limited, making this style a practical choice.
 Additionally, I genuinely enjoy how it looks.

 # Upcoming features: